The Inter-American Court of Human Rights Project

 The IACHR Project also compiles data for each case decided by the Inter-American Court.
 Our basic and advanced search options allow users to search all of the Inter-American Court's decisions by case name, date of judgment, country, Judge, and Separate Opinion, as well as specific violations of the American Convention on Human Rights, Inter-American Convention on Forced Disappearance of Persons, Inter-American Convention to Prevent and Punish Torture, and the Inter-American Convention on the Prevention, Punishment, and Eradication of Violence Against Women.
 Search results for each case include a brief description of the case; information on judges, violations found by the Inter-American Court; and, if a summary is available, a link to a case summary.

-As of April 27, 2015, this site includes one hundred and twelve summaries of cases rendered by the Inter-American Court and a searchable database of all decisions rendered by the Inter-American Court.
+As of October 17, 2017, this site includes one hundred and eighty-four summaries of cases rendered by the Inter-American Court and a searchable database of all decisions rendered by the Inter-American Court.

 Questions?
 Please contact us: email@example.com